AMZeidan229/IIB-Main-Arithmetic-API/README.md

-# IIB Main Arithmetic API - MegaSoft Project
+# IIB Main Arithmetic API

-This repository contains the Arithmetic API for the MegaSoft project.
-The API provides a variety of arithmetic operations and is designed to integrate seamlessly with the larger MegaSoft infrastructure.
+This repository contains the main arithmetic API, ESQL code, and the message flow created using IIB.
+The API provides a variety of arithmetic operations and is designed to integrate seamlessly with larger infrastructures.

 ## Objectives & Goals
 The main goal is to develop an API that can efficiently process arithmetic operations.
 Additionally, the project will focus on implementing a microservices architecture to enhance scalability and maintainability.